 [Section 63 amended by No. 94 of 1984 s.
 39, 65 and 66; No. 79 of 1995 s.
 5.]

-64. Registrar may direct that form of membership register be altered
+64. Membership register, Registrar may direct rectification of etc.

 (1) Where it appears to the Registrar that the register of members of an organisation is not being maintained in such a form and manner as to provide, for the purpose of the conduct of a ballot or election pursuant to this Act, a convenient form of the accurate particulars of the membership of the organisation, he may direct the organisation to make such rectifications in the register and such changes in the form or manner in which the register is being maintained, as he considers necessary for that purpose.